ruffyontheweb/notes/env/grub.md

 just switch to console to use `gdisk` to create the `BIOS Boot partition` as described above and try to reinstall `grub`.

-If you happen to have system where you have almost everything *"working"* except that GRUB is not installed on your awesome GPT drive, try this.
+If you happen to have the system where you have almost everything *"working"* except that GRUB is not installed on your awesome GPT drive, try this.

 * Boot the system with a LIVE CD (Crunchbang Linux or Ubuntu..etc.)